 A reflection of my own background, the Pacific Pundit podcast is a hybrid of foreign policy debates, history, current events, and international relations theory.
 Also like me, the podcast focuses overwhelmingly on the Asia-Pacific region, but sometimes has to wander outside of it to better make sense of what's going on in it.
 I'm not the only pundit who'll appear on the show, but I'll be the regular honcho.
 We're an independent podcast, distributed by War on the Rocks.

 Who is Van Jackson?
 I'm a political scientist and foreign policy hustler.
 I started my career in the Air Force at age 17.
 I worked in the Office of the Secretary of Defense while moonlighting as a PhD student.
 I've taught at Georgetown University, Hawaii Pacific University, Catholic University, and the Asia-Pacific Center for Security Studies.
 I've held a number of think tank affiliations (CNAS, CFR, and Pacific Forum CSIS).
 I've published all kinds of research; some of it's really good.
 I even testified before Congress, on Asian security trends, in 2015.
-In June 2017, I join Victoria University of Wellington as a tenured Senior Lecturer in International Relations.
+In June 2017, I joined Victoria University of Wellington as a tenured Senior Lecturer in International Relations.
 I'm also the Defence & Strategy Fellow at the Centre for Strategic Studies, which is housed at Victoria University.
 Why they spell Defense and Center wrong is beyond me. :)

 Scholars and policy practitioners of my generation know you've got to specialize in some area of foreign policy if you want to establish a career foothold, but that it's not always enough; breaking through in the tough international affairs industry means you've got to be willing and able to do it all, get smart on new issues quickly, and find signals where others hear only noise.
 So that's what I've tried to do.
 Along the way I've collected a diverse range of experience, primarily as an Asia and Korea hand, and eventually branching out to defense policy, strategy, IR theory, security studies, and historical sociology.
 I also know way more about nukes than I ever expected.
 Hopefully that eclecticism makes for an interesting podcast.